fredjaya/spw23_iqtree/sydney2023.md

 Options explained:

 <ul>
-`BEST_MODEL_NAME` is the model string found in step 2, that you need to replace with for this command line to run properly.
+<li>`BEST_MODEL_NAME` is the model string found in step 2, that you need to replace with for
+  this command line to run properly.</li>
-`-te` is to specify a file containing the set of trees for the MAST model.
+<li>`-te` is to specify a file containing the set of trees for the MAST model.
   Currently, MAST only accepts a set of fixed tree topologies provided by the users.
-  It doesn't yet have the ability to automatically find the optimal trees.
+  It doesn't yet have the ability to automatically find the optimal trees.</li>
 </ul>

 </div>